SMASH3D/SD-enhancer/README.md

 ## Installation instructions

-1 - Download the shit of this repo.
+1. Download the shit of this repo.
-2 - Chrome: Plugin "Charger l'extension non empaquetée" 3 - Voila
+2. Chrome: Plugin "Charger l'extension non empaquetée"
+3. All set!
+Voila.